rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Configures the time (in seconds) allowed to pair with the external bluetooth scanner after calling the &lsquo;enable()&rsquo; method.
-You must specify this parameter before calling &lsquo;enable&rsquo; to change the default.</p>
+Configures the time (in seconds) allowed to pair with the external bluetooth scanner after calling the 'enable()' method.
+You must specify this parameter before calling 'enable' to change the default.
 ####Access